 Instructions

-• Get ready: Preheat the oven to 400°F. Coat a large, 9”X13-inch baking dish (I use this one) in a thin layer of olive oil.
+• Get ready: Preheat the oven to 400°F. Coat a large, 9”X13-inch baking dish in a thin layer of olive oil.

-• Make the spice mix: In a small bowl, mix together the seasoned salt, black pepper, sweet paprika, and dried rosemary.
+• Make the spice mix: In a small bowl, mix together the salt, black pepper, sweet paprika, oregano, and dried rosemary.

 • Prep the potatoes: Place the potato wedges in the oiled baking dish and sprinkle with the spice mix.
 Toss to evenly to distribute the spices.

-• Prep the broth: In a medium mixing bowl, whisk together the chopped garlic, olive oil, lemon juice, and broth.
+• Season the broth: In a medium mixing bowl, whisk together the garlic, olive oil, lemon juice, and broth.
 Pour over the potatoes.

 • Bake the potatoes: Cover the baking dish with foil and bake for 40 minutes.

-• Finish the potatoes: Remove the potatoes from the oven, uncover, and sprinkle on the Parmesan cheese.
+• Give the potatoes a cheesy crust: Remove the potatoes from the oven, uncover, and sprinkle on the Parmesan cheese.
 Return to the oven, uncovered, and roast until the potatoes are cooked through and have turned a nice golden brown with a little crust forming, about 10-15 minutes.

 • Garnish and serve: Remove from the oven, garnish with a sprinkle of fresh parsley, and serve.
 Enjoy!